 From the nuances of visa and red tape to the unique American workplace culture, it’s best to be prepared!

-However, there are a number of points to consider before trying to land an internship in the States, as one of our most recent interns pointed out.
+However, there are a number of points to consider before trying to land an internship in the States.
 From the nuances of visas and red tape to the unique American workplace culture, it’s best to be prepared!
-This guide will show you how.

 Understanding Visa Options